Table of Contents[Hide][Show]

 At Disney World, even dining can be complicated.
 Which dining plan should you choose?
 Should you even choose a dining plan?
 This absolutely depends on your family or traveling party.

-The popular Disney Dining Plan is not available at this time – and currently, that includes all bookings being accepted for 2021.
+The popular Disney Dining Plan is not available at this time.
 Limited capacity in restaurants means less room for diners – and getting into your favorite eatery has always been a challenge!
-You should still make reservations (recommended, but maybe essential) at this time, but you’ll be paying out of pocket for any meals in Disney.
+You should still make reservations (recommended, maybe even essential) at this time, but you’ll be paying out of pocket for any meals in Disney.

 Need help planning your Disney trip?
 Get all your questions answered from our Disney Planning & Fun Facebook Group!